 Acceptance of the evidence for evolution can be compatible with religious faith.

+Science and religion are separate and address aspects of human understanding in different ways.
 In science, explanations must be based on evidence drawn from examining the natural world.
 Religious faith, in contrast, does not depend only on empirical evidence, is not necessarily modified in the face of conflicting evidence, and typically involves supernatural forces or entities.
 Because they are not a part of nature, supernatural entities cannot be investigated by science.

 Attempts to pit science and religion against each other create controversy where none needs to exist.